Putin: Russian economy to overcome 'reckless' sanctions

 Putin predicted Russia's success in Ukraine after more than 16 weeks of fighting.

 “All of the special military operation’s objectives will definitely be attained," he said.
-"This is predetermined by the courage and heroism of our warriors, the consolidation of Russian society, whose support gives strength and confidence to Russia’s army and navy, the profound understanding of the rightness and historic justice of our cause, the construction and reinforcement of Russia as a strong and sovereign power." .
+“This is predetermined by the courage and heroism of our warriors, the consolidation of Russian society, whose support gives strength and confidence to Russia’s army and navy, the profound understanding of the rightness and historic justice of our cause."

+Russia also “will accept any of the choices” the Donetsk and Luhansk People’s Republics in the Donbas region of eastern Ukraine make about their futures., Putin said.
+There’s been consistent speculation that the separatist territories will hold votes on joining Russia, similar to when Russia annexed Crimea in 2014.
+Separatist leaders of the two areas have expressed the desire for such a referendum.

 The fighting in Ukraine has raised fears of a global food crisis because it has interrupted food exports, particularly of grain.

-Putin said Russia can “significantly increase its export of food and fertilizer” but expressed concern that Ukraine could use food exports to pay for weapons it has received from other countries.
+Putin said Russia could “significantly increase its export of food and fertilizer” but expressed concern that Ukraine might use income from exports to pay for weapons it has received from other countries.

 .